Table of Contents

 Your customers are researching for jewelry online.
 It is, therefore, your responsibility to solve the gap emerging from their inability to touch your jewelry.
 Make sure to show as many images as you can so they can view the product from all angles.
 This technique makes them feel like they’re holding your product.
-Having said that, even if you’re selling a single piece of a rare pink diamond engagement ring, this piece would be difficult to sell if they can’t visualise how it feels when it’s worn.
+Having said that, even if you’re selling a single piece of a rare pink diamond engagement ring, this piece would be difficult to sell if they can’t visualize how it feels when it’s worn.

 3. No zoom capability